jted0537/SecuritysystemApp/README.md

 After make your own project at platform, Choose API & Service Menu</br>
 and choose "Maps SDK for Android" or "Maps SDK for ios"

-Alright! then you can start add google map packages to your own project!
+Alright! now you can start add google map packages to your own project!

 ### Android